wtjw1993/nba_statistics/README.md

 The data was downloaded from Open Source Sports at http://www.opensourcesports.com/basketball/.
 Currently, only data from basketball_players.csv and basketball_awards_players.csv have been used.

+To-do:
+• Train a logistic regression model
+• Make predictions using a new set of player statistics

 Author: Jian Wei Tan